 What to Consider When Selecting a Heating System for Your Garage

-When deciding on how to heat your garage, do take into account these important considerations:
+When deciding on how to heat a garage, do take into account these important considerations:

 1. Size of Your Garage